 - Enjoy the numerous cafes which are especially atmospheric at night.

-- The ancient narrow streets of the old Jewish quarter.
+- Discover the ancient narrow streets of the old Jewish quarter.

 - Check out Girona’s lively club scene.

 - Play golf on all the fantastic golf courses in the surroundings.

 The Arabian Bath in Girona used to be used for public bathing.
-Although the name may suggest otherwise, this building is, in fact, Romanesque in design and architecture, taking inspiration from the old Roman baths.
-There are however some influences of Muslim architecture inside.
+Although the name may suggest otherwise, this building is, in fact, Romanesque in design and architecture and takes inspiration from the old Roman baths.
+There are, however, some influences of Muslim architecture inside.
 Inside you will find 3 rooms: the frigidarium (cold pool), caldarium (hot pool), and tepidarium (warm pool).
 Of these 3 rooms, the frigidarium stands out the most for its striking design and layout.

 Casas de l’Onyar, houses that make Girona really stand out, were built in the Middle Ages.
-They feature brightly colored stone reflecting in the river.
+They feature brightly coloured stone which is reflected in the river.
 These houses offer spectacular views of plazas with pillars and columns, surrounded by steep alleys.
 Casas de l’Onyar really are one of the most colourful sights in Girona and definitely a must-see on your visit here.

 Girona has kept intact numerous modern and medieval spaces, with strong influences of its Roman, Arab and Jewish past obvious in the architecture and design around the plazas, uneven alleys, narrow winding streets, and buildings of extraordinary beauty.
 The town appears to remain untouched as if time has stood still.